andywer/webpack-blocks/packages/sass/README.md

 ## CSS Modules

 You can use SASS/SCSS in combination with CSS modules.
-It will allow you to use all the fancy syntactic sugar while yielding local-scoped CSS classes.

 ```js
 module.exports = createConfig([